pyocd/pyOCD/docs/command_reference.md

 ##### `reset`

 **Usage**: reset [halt|-halt|-h] [TYPE] \
 Reset the target, optionally with halt and/or specifying the reset type.
-The reset type must be one of 'default', 'hw', 'sw', 'hardware', 'software', 'system', 'core', 'emulated', 'sw_system', 'sw_core', 'sw_sysresetreq', 'sw_vectreset', 'sw_emulated', 'sysresetreq', or 'vectreset'.
+The reset type must be one of 'default', 'hardware', 'system', 'core', 'n_srst', 'sysresetreq', 'vectreset' or 'emulated'.

 ##### `unlock`